 All the while, Pele battles with her sister Namakaokahai who is a Sea Goddess.
 During this perilous journey she carried her favorite little sister, Hi’iaka (or Hi’iaka i ka poli o Pele – Hi’iaka in the bosom of Pele) in egg-form all the way to the Hawaiian islands.
 That makes Hi’iaka the first God of the Pele family to be born in Hawaii.

-By then, Namakaokahai, Pele’s older sister, realized she was still alive and she went to Maui to do battle.
+By then her older sister Namakaokahai, realized Pele was still alive and she went to Maui to do battle.
 Finally, the epic battle ended near Hana, Maui, where Pele was torn apart by her sister.
 Legend says her bones remain as a hill called Ka-iwi-o-Pele.

 Upon death, she became a god and found a home on Mauna Kea, on the Island of Hawai’i.
-Pele dug her final and eternal fire pit, Halemaumau Crater, at the summit of Kilauea Volcano.
-She is said to live there to this day and is thought to be very happy there because it was the Navel of the World, Ka Piko o ka Honua — were the gods began creation.
+There she dug her final and eternal fire pit, Halemaumau Crater, at the summit of Kilauea Volcano.
+Known as the Navel of the World, Ka Piko o ka Honua — were the gods began creation.
+She is said to live there to this day and is thought to be very happy there.